 Degenerative changes in a fibroid: fibroids are non-cancerous growths which can occur in your womb.
 They are common and usually cause no symptoms.
 However, they can sometimes cause heavy periods, abdominal swelling and urinary problems.
 Rarely, the fibroid outgrows its blood supply.
 This can make it shrink (degenerate) which can be very painful.
 See separate leaflet called Fibroids for more details.

 Chronic pelvic pain: this is the term used when a woman has had pain for at least six months.
 Chronic pelvic pain can occur in around 1 in 6 women so it is very common.
 Sometimes a cause is found (such as those above) and sometimes there is no obvious cause.
 If the source of your chronic pelvic pain can be found, treatment focuses on that cause.
 Some women never receive a specific diagnosis that explains their pain.
 If no cause can be found, your treatment will focus on managing the pain.
 Keeping a symptom diary is helpful.
 This may identify a pattern to the pain and triggers in your life that may be responsible.
 Depression, chronic stress or a past history of sexual or physical abuse increases your risk of developing chronic pelvic pain.
 In addition, any emotional distress often makes pain worse and living with chronic pain contributes to emotional distress.
 Your doctor will often consider psychological treatments to help with the pain.
-For more information see references below.
+For more information see Further reading & references below.

 Bowel or bladder problems